taimurKhann/NYPD_Crashes_Dataset/README.md

 5) Once the command ran and docker image bash opens run below command ./script.py

-6) After the execution of the script open the browser and type below uel http://127.0.0.1:5656/
+6) After the execution of the script open the browser and type below url http://127.0.0.1:5656/